Branching processes with pairwise interactions: Introduction and main results

-The reminder of this manuscript is organised as follows.
-In Section \ref{sec1}, we introduce the modified branching process with immigration and prove that it is the underlying process in the Lamperti-type representation of BPI-processes.
-In this section, we also show some useful properties of this modified branching process with immigration.
-Section \ref{sec2} is devoted to the proofs of Theorem \ref{Theo1} and \ref{Theo3}, and Propositions \ref{Pro5} and \ref{lemma3} which are derived from the aforementioned time-change.
+The remainder of this manuscript is organised as follows.
+In Section \ref{Sectionex}, we present some examples that show the applicability of our results for the event of explosion.
+In Section \ref{sec1}, we introduce the modified branching process with migration and prove that it is the underlying process in the Lamperti-type representation of BPI-processes.
+In this section, we also show some useful properties of this modified branching process with migration.
+Section \ref{sec2} is devoted to the proofs of Theorem \ref{Theo1} and \ref{Theo3}, and Propositions \ref{lemma3} and \ref{Pro5} which are derived from the aforementioned time-change.
 Section \ref{sec3} deals with the duality relationship between BPI-processes and generalisations of the Wright-Fisher diffusion as well as some path properties of the latter which will be useful for the sequel.
-In Section \ref{sec4}, we prove Theorems \ref{lemma4} and \ref{lemma6}, underline the main ideas of the proofs of Lemma \ref{lemma11} and Theorem \ref{Lamtype}.
+In Section \ref{sec4}, we prove Theorems \ref{lemma4} and \ref{lemma6}, and we underline the main ideas of the proofs of Lemma \ref{lemma11} and Theorem \ref{Lamtype}.
 Finally, we establish Theorem \ref{lemma9} in Section \ref{sec5}.